House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Standard medium pile towels, from 250 to 400 GSM, are best for buffing or polishing your car’s paint.

-• Medium plush pile towels, from 400 to 600 GSM, make good drying towels for painted surfaces.
+• From 400 to 600 GSM, medium plush pile towels make good drying towels for painted surfaces.

-• Long pile towels, from 600 GSM upwards, are more expensive, but even better at harmlessly drying painted panels.
+• From 600 GSM upwards, long pile towels are more expensive but even better at harmlessly drying painted panels.

 • Waffle weave towels are unusual.
-They’re made of lower-pile microfiber crisscrossed with a higher-pile grid that makes it look a bit like a waffle.
-These are great drying towels, especially for reflective surfaces.
+They’re made of lower-pile microfiber crisscrossed with a higher-pile grid that makes it look like a waffle.
+They are great drying towels, especially for reflective surfaces.

 Griot's Garage 55590 PFM Terry Weave Drying Towel